Search

 In short, it's something everyone of working age should consider.

 Disabling injuries and illnesses can happen to anyone at any time, even if you're healthy enough to run a marathon the day after Thanksgiving.
-In fact, the Social Security Administration says that 25% of today's 20-year-olds will experience a disability before reaching retirement.
+In fact, the Social Security Administration says that one in four of today's 20-year-olds will experience a disability before reaching retirement.
 If you or the people in your household would suffer financially without your income, you should consider factoring disability coverage into your larger financial road map—especially if your employer does not offer DI.

 Ideal features of a disability insurance policy